stan-dev/design-docs/designs/0018-tuples.md

 Finally, the selected JSON format is also desirable for if structs are implemented at a later time.

+# Size-one tuples

+Using only parenthesis leads to the issue (also found in e.g. Python) where the expression `(1)` is not a tuple containing an int, but just an integer.
+The tuple expression is `(1,)`.
+This somewhat awkward syntax could also used by Stan, but we additionally note that even compared to something like Python, the singleton tuple in Stan is exceptionally useless and will likely never appear in a program "in the wild".

 # Prior art
 [prior-art]: #prior-art